-Detecting backup anomalies on the master server
+Detecting backup anomalies on the primary server

-This topic provides the procedure to enable the master server to detect backup anomalies.
+This topic provides the procedure to enable the primary server to detect backup anomalies.

-To enable the master server to detect backup anomalies
+To enable the primary server to detect backup anomalies

-Install the NetBackup master server software on your system (or upgrade the master server software).
+Install the NetBackup primary server software on your system (or upgrade the primary server software).

-After the installation, the following configurations are automatically done on the master server:
+After the installation, the following configurations are automatically done on the primary server:

-- The NetBackup Anomaly Detection Management Service (nbanomalymgmt) is started on the master server by default along with other two anomaly services.
-The backup anomaly detection process is started in the background. - Configure the backup anomaly settings using the NetBackup web UI.
+- The NetBackup Anomaly Detection Management Service (nbanomalymgmt) is started on the primary server. - The anomaly detection and alert services do not run by default. - Configure the backup anomaly settings using the NetBackup web UI.
 NetBackup takes these settings into account during anomaly detection.

-See "Configure anomaly detection settings" on page 562.
+See "Configure anomaly detection settings" on page 558.

-See "How a backup anomaly is detected" on page 560.
+See "How a backup anomaly is detected" on page 556.